'Swoon-worthy cooking': Anna Barnett reviews Cook Beautiful by Athena Calderone

 Anyone who loves to cook seasonally and also appreciates visual presentation.
 First and foremost, I strive to create a delicious plate of food that shocks the palate with bold flavour.
 But I’m not gonna lie – I love to make things look beautiful, too.
 My approach is rooted in simplicity, and while aesthetics are paramount, so is accessibility.

 While developing recipes for Cook Beautiful, I wanted to unite my overlapping passions of food and design.
 With a background in interiors, visual presentation plays an integral role in everything I do – particularly how I style and plate food.
-I decided to pair each recipe with a tip that improves both the flavor and the overall beauty of a dish.
+I decided to pair each recipe with a tip that improves both the flavour and the overall beauty of a dish.
 This arsenal of easy tricks makes food both delicious and a feast for the eyes.

 After all, our eyes are what first lure us into a plate of food.
 I believe flavour and beauty, taste and visuals are always working in tandem with technique.
 Below, I've gathered some examples.